-One of our most commonly asked questions is "how sturdy are SelectSpace Partitions?"
-Many areas don't allow partitions to be attached or bolted into the ground and finding a good balance between sturdy and removable can be tricky.
+One of our most commonly asked questions is, "How sturdy are SelectSpace Partitions?"
+Many areas don't allow partitions to be attached or bolted into the ground, and finding a good balance between sturdy and removable can be tricky.
 While SelectSpace is designed to be both, we understand that some locations may need a little extra stability due to wind, uneven ground, drunk patrons, busy sidewalks, or just for peace of mind!

 1. Use the leg levelers.

 This is the easiest method and one we recommend to every SelectSpace customer!
-Each stand and planter stand comes with 4 adjustable leg levelers and using them to even out the partition system will really improve the stability.
-Uneven or tilted stands will also stress the connection 'arms' and possibly damage them over time.
+Each stand and planter stand comes with 4 adjustable leg levelers, and using them to even out the partition system will really improve the stability.
+Uneven or tilted stands will also stress the connection of 'arms' and possibly damage them over time.

 2. Design your layout with corners.